AdobeDocs/commerce-operations.en/help/install/tutorials/maintenance-mode.md

 ---
-subgroup: 05_Command-line installation
 title: Enable or disable maintenance mode
-menu_title: Enable or disable maintenance mode
-menu_node:
-menu_order: 10
-functional_areas:
-  - Install
-  - System
-  - Setup
+description:
 ---

+# Enable or disable maintenance mode

 The following guide refers to a standard Magento maintenance mode page.
 If you need to use a custom maintenance page, see [Create the custom maintenance page](https://experienceleague.adobe.com/docs/commerce-operations/upgrade-guide/troubleshooting/maintenance-mode-options.html) topic.